fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 - Look for others in similar situations and get together, exchange hardships and achievements.
 - Be content with _small victories_, small and gradual outings of them being assholes.
     - Build upon this.
 You are in control!
 Get some self-confidence from this to hold on.
-- Reframe the situation: The current situation is only temporary and will not affect your overall life
+- Re-frame the situation: The current situation is only temporary and will not affect your overall life
 - It is not your fault and there is no benefit in thinking otherwise - Everyone would have been treated like this in your situation